 Nothing beats working for yourself.
 Even when you love your job and think that it’s rewarding, the satisfaction you get when you are your own boss is a completely different feeling.
 Not only is it more meaningful but it comes with so many benefits.

-We have created a list of 80 startup business ideas that have been split into two categories – Product based business ideas and service-based business ideas – and we hope this gives you a little insight into the different segments that you could break into and what they would entail.
+We have created a list of 80 startup business ideas that have been split into two categories: Product based business ideas and service-based business ideas.
+We hope this gives you a little insight into the different segments that you could break into and what they would entail.

 Skill & Service-Based Startup Ideas